Hjalmar Schacht: Involvement with the NSDAP (Nazi Party) and government

 By 1926, Schacht had left the shrinking DDP and began increasingly lending his support to the Nazi Party (NSDAP).
-He became disillusioned with Stresemann's policies after he believed that closer relations with the United States were failing to provide economic benefits, and after his efforts to negotiate a rapprochement with the United Kingdom by pegging the Reichsmark to the pound sterling failed.
-Beginning in 1929, he increasingly criticized German foreign and financial policy since 1924 and demanded the restoration of Germany's former eastern territories and overseas colonies.
+He became disillusioned with Stresemann's policies upon believing that closer relations with the United States were failing to provide economic benefits, and after his efforts to negotiate a rapprochement with the United Kingdom by pegging the Reichsmark to the pound sterling failed.
+Beginning in 1929, he increasingly criticized German foreign and financial policy since 1924, and demanded the restoration of Germany's former eastern territories and overseas colonies.
 Schacht became closer to the Nazis between 1930 and 1932.
 Though never a member of the NSDAP, Schacht helped to raise funds for the party after meeting with Adolf Hitler.
 Close for a short time to Heinrich Brüning's government, Schacht shifted to the right by entering the Harzburg Front in October 1931.

 Schacht's disillusionment with the existing Weimar government did not indicate a particular shift in his overall philosophy, but rather arose primarily out of two issues: